x4dm/integration-list-exporter/README.md

 - 📊 Feed the CSV into AI tools to analyze upgrade safety
 - 📝 Documentation and backup purposes
 - 🔍 Auditing your installed integrations
+- 📈 Tracking integration versions over time

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for version history.

 ## Support

-If you encounter any issues, please [open an issue](https://github.com/x4dm/integration_list_exporter/issues) on GitHub, but I likely won't be supporting it.
+If you encounter any issues, please [open an issue](https://github.com/x4dm/integration-list-exporter/issues) on GitHub.

 ## License